CLF Equality, Diversity and Inclusion Statement

 Bristol Brunel Academy prides itself on being a diverse and multicultural Academy.
 The BAME Students Group was set up for students to attend and share views and experiences, to support, to learn, teach and be creative.

-We raised an amazing £896.66 for the 'Show Racism the Red Card' charity.
+Raising money for the 'Show Racism the Red Card' charity.